What should Japan do?

 Recent developments

-• Japan has no plan to update NDC or strengthen policies and measures leading up to COP27.
-Counter incentives to reduce cost of electricity or gasoline are introduced.
+• Japan has no plan to update NDC or strengthen policies and measures leading up to COP28.

 Strengths

-• RE demands grow from business and local governments – aggregated demand could lead to cost reduction
+• RE demands grow from business and local governments –aggregated demand could reduce costs.

-• Once the government set a target, industries and local governments follow
+• Once the government sets a target, industries and local governments follow

 Opportunities